jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog

+**Version 2.0.1**
+- Created a conversion for older devices when upgrading to version 2.0.0+

 **Version 2.0.0**
 - SDKv2 version (so Homey-future-compatible)
 - Zone 3 added (for receivers that support this)